- Milestone Relation

 A relation from e.g. an epic to a release means that the user story described in this epic will be part of the release.

-You can have relations to releases from: stories, issues, ideas, impediments, improvements, notes, epics and themes.
+You can have relations to releases from: stories, issues, ideas, impediments, improvements, notes and epics.

 - Sprint Planning Relation